Lemon Tree

 Much like Thai lime tree leaves, the young leaves from your lemon tree can be used to impart a delicate flavour and scent to many dishes.
 For a subtle hint of lemon, wrap meat or fish in the leaves before roasting, or add them to olive oil or vinegar as an aromatic.

-Celebrate your first harvest by livening up your favourite cocktail with a home grown zesty lemon zing.
-Or harness the flavours of summer by making a jar of preserved lemons from our easy recipe below and give your cooking a welcome lift during the bleak winter months.
+You can also celebrate your first harvest by livening up your favourite cocktail with a homegrown zesty lemon zing.
+Or harness the flavours of summer by making a jar of preserved lemons from our easy recipe and give your cooking a welcome lift during the bleak winter months.